intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/sharepoint.md

  - SPNEGO SSO - must be properly configured in SP and application container hosting Unity application.
  Please check [Spnego Setup](sharepoint/spnego.md) page for details.

-# SharePoint List metadata URLs
+# SharePoint List Metadata URLs
 Use browser to find a proper configuration values as described below.
-- Open browser tab and navigate to sharepoint site at `<RootUrl>`.
+- Open browser tab and navigate to sharepoint site at `<RootUrl>`
-- Enter different urls in the tab location from the table below.
+- Enter different URLs in the tab location from the table below
-- Find value tags in returned XML and use them in unity configuration.
+- Find value tags in returned XML and use them in unity configuration

-## SharePoint metadata urls
+## SharePoint metadata URLs

 | Metadata             | Description                            | URL                                              |
 |:---------------------|:---------------------------------------|:-------------------------------------------------|